Edwards Lifesciences (NYSE:EW) Price Target Raised to $95.00

-Edwards Lifesciences (NYSE:EW – Get Free Report) had its price target lifted by analysts at Morgan Stanley from $80.00 to $95.00 in a report released on Wednesday, Benzinga reports.
-The brokerage currently has an “overweight” rating on the medical research company’s stock.
-Morgan Stanley’s price objective indicates a potential upside of 8.88% from the company’s previous close.
+Edwards Lifesciences (NYSE:EW – Free Report) had its price target lifted by Mizuho from $85.00 to $95.00 in a report released on Wednesday, Benzinga reports.
+Mizuho currently has a buy rating on the medical research company’s stock.

-EW has been the subject of a number of other reports.
-Leerink Partnrs restated a “market perform” rating on shares of Edwards Lifesciences in a research note on Monday, October 16th.
-SVB Leerink initiated coverage on Edwards Lifesciences in a research report on Monday, October 16th.
-They set a “market perform” rating and a $75.00 target price on the stock.
-Mizuho upped their target price on Edwards Lifesciences from $85.00 to $95.00 and gave the company a “buy” rating in a research report on Wednesday.
-StockNews.com lowered Edwards Lifesciences from a “buy” rating to a “hold” rating in a research report on Monday.
-Finally, Wolfe Research lowered Edwards Lifesciences from a “peer perform” rating to an “underperform” rating and set a $57.00 target price on the stock. in a research report on Tuesday, November 28th.
-One investment analyst has rated the stock with a sell rating, eight have given a hold rating and eight have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $86.56.
+EW has been the topic of a number of other research reports.
+Citigroup downgraded shares of Edwards Lifesciences from a buy rating to a neutral rating in a report on Monday, December 11th.
+Morgan Stanley cut their target price on shares of Edwards Lifesciences from $102.00 to $80.00 and set an overweight rating for the company in a research report on Monday, December 4th.
+StockNews.com cut shares of Edwards Lifesciences from a buy rating to a hold rating in a research report on Monday, February 5th.
+Piper Sandler cut their price objective on shares of Edwards Lifesciences from $83.00 to $68.00 and set a neutral rating for the company in a research report on Thursday, October 26th.
+Finally, Evercore ISI lowered shares of Edwards Lifesciences from an outperform rating to an in-line rating and cut their price objective for the company from $80.00 to $77.00 in a research report on Thursday, January 4th.
+One analyst has rated the stock with a sell rating, eight have issued a hold rating and eight have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Edwards Lifesciences has an average rating of Hold and an average price target of $87.38.

 Edwards Lifesciences (NYSE:EW – Get Free Report) last issued its quarterly earnings data on Tuesday, February 6th.
-The medical research company reported $0.64 earnings per share for the quarter, hitting analysts’ consensus estimates of $0.64.
-The firm had revenue of $1.53 billion during the quarter, compared to analysts’ expectations of $1.50 billion.
-Edwards Lifesciences had a return on equity of 24.54% and a net margin of 24.59%.
-The firm’s quarterly revenue was up 13.3% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.64 EPS.
-On average, research analysts expect that Edwards Lifesciences will post 2.51 earnings per share for the current year.
+The medical research company reported $0.64 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.64.
+The company had revenue of $1.53 billion for the quarter, compared to the consensus estimate of $1.50 billion.
+Edwards Lifesciences had a net margin of 23.35% and a return on equity of 23.56%.
+Edwards Lifesciences’s revenue for the quarter was up 13.3% on a year-over-year basis.
+During the same period last year, the firm posted $0.64 EPS.
+Analysts forecast that Edwards Lifesciences will post 2.75 earnings per share for the current year.

 Hedge Funds Weigh In On Edwards Lifesciences

-Several hedge funds and other institutional investors have recently made changes to their positions in EW.
-Moneta Group Investment Advisors LLC lifted its position in shares of Edwards Lifesciences by 104,971.3% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 15,399,249 shares of the medical research company’s stock valued at $1,148,938,000 after acquiring an additional 15,384,593 shares in the last quarter.
-Norges Bank purchased a new position in Edwards Lifesciences during the fourth quarter worth approximately $658,390,000.
-WELLCOME TRUST LTD THE as trustee of the WELLCOME TRUST lifted its position in Edwards Lifesciences by 440.0% during the third quarter.
-WELLCOME TRUST LTD THE as trustee of the WELLCOME TRUST now owns 3,510,000 shares of the medical research company’s stock worth $243,173,000 after buying an additional 2,860,000 shares in the last quarter.
-AustralianSuper Pty Ltd purchased a new position in Edwards Lifesciences during the fourth quarter worth approximately $168,519,000.
-Finally, DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main lifted its position in Edwards Lifesciences by 655.9% during the fourth quarter.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 2,325,457 shares of the medical research company’s stock worth $173,502,000 after buying an additional 2,017,801 shares in the last quarter.
-Hedge funds and other institutional investors own 79.25% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Truvestments Capital LLC lifted its position in Edwards Lifesciences by 260.0% in the second quarter.
+Truvestments Capital LLC now owns 270 shares of the medical research company’s stock worth $25,000 after purchasing an additional 195 shares during the period.
+Castleview Partners LLC acquired a new position in Edwards Lifesciences during the first quarter worth about $25,000.
+Northwest Capital Management Inc acquired a new position in Edwards Lifesciences during the second quarter worth about $34,000.
+Compass Wealth Management LLC acquired a new position in Edwards Lifesciences during the fourth quarter worth about $31,000.
+Finally, Creative Financial Designs Inc. ADV grew its holdings in Edwards Lifesciences by 156.9% during the second quarter.
+Creative Financial Designs Inc. ADV now owns 429 shares of the medical research company’s stock worth $40,000 after acquiring an additional 262 shares during the period.
+Institutional investors and hedge funds own 79.25% of the company’s stock.

 Edwards Lifesciences Corporation provides products and technologies for structural heart disease, and critical care and surgical monitoring in the United States, Europe, Japan, and internationally.
 It offers transcatheter heart valve replacement products for the minimally invasive replacement of heart valves; and transcatheter heart valve repair and replacement products to treat mitral and tricuspid valve diseases.